Loanpad review updated February 27th, 2023

 All monies in investor Cash accounts are ring-fenced inside a Barclays UK account.

 Though unlikely, there are many unknowns that can occur when a peer to peer company goes out of business.
-As with any investment. just be aware you could lose part or all of your capital (part is far more likely than all).
+As with any investment, be aware you could lose part or all of your capital (part is far more likely than all).

 LOANPAD THUMBS UP